zubayerbinamin/Emai-website/README.md

-# Email-website (WIP)
+# Email-web application (WIP)

-Developed the frontend of an Email website using Javascript and Django and utilized API calls to exchange emails between users as part of my projects in the Edx Harvard CS50's Web Programming with Python and JavaScript.
+Developed the frontend of an Email web application using Javascript and Django and utilized API calls to exchange emails between users as part of my projects in the Edx Harvard CS50's Web Programming with Python and JavaScript.

 # Quick start: